aptech/docs/docs/CR-ols.rst

     { nam, m, b, stb, vc, std, sig, cx, rsq, resid, dbw } = ols(data, depvar, indvars);
     output off;

-In this example, the data set *olsdat.dat* is used to compute a regression.
+In this example, the data set :file:`olsdat.dat` is used to compute a regression.
 The dependent variable is *score*.
 The independent variables
 are: *region*, *age*, and *marstat*.
 The residuals and Durbin-Watson statistic will be computed.
 The output will be sent to the printer as well as the